 We often remind teachers to be aware of the interruptions of instructional time and to use it efficiently and effectively.
 To protect instructional time, time for extra-curricular activities is set aside on Saturday which we call 'a student creativity day.'
 On Saturday students develop their creativity based on their interest and talent....
 Afternoon of weekdays is also used for student learning.

-He added that time-table for instructional time is shown on the walls of the Academic Office and classrooms.
-It is also handed out to teachers and students.
+He added that time-table for instructional time is shown on the walls of the Academic

 Vice Principal B responded similarly to what Principal B did.
-To protect instructional time, any extra-curricular activities are set aside after asar prayer and if a particular teacher misses instructional time, he or she must also get another teacher to substitute him or her.
+To protect instructional time, any extra-curricular activities are set aside after Asar Prayer and if a particular teacher misses instructional time, he or she must also get another teacher to substitute him or her.
 He then stated: